'O sole mio: English versions

-In 1915, Charles W. Harrison recorded the first English translation of 'O sole mio".
-In 1921, William E. Booth-Clibborn wrote lyrics for a hymn using the music, entitled "Down from His Glory."
+In 1915, Charles W. Harrison recorded the first English version of 'O sole mio.
+In 1921, William E. Booth-Clibborn wrote lyrics for a hymn using the music, entitled "Down from His Glory".

-In 1949 U.S. singer Tony Martin recorded "There's No Tomorrow" with lyrics by Al Hoffman, Leo Corday, and Leon Carr, which used the melody of 'O sole mio".
+In 1949 U.S. singer Tony Martin recorded "There's No Tomorrow" with lyrics by Al Hoffman, Leo Corday, and Leon Carr, which used the melody of 'O sole mio.
 About ten years later, while stationed in Germany with the U.S. Army, Elvis Presley heard the recording and put to tape a private version of the song.
 Upon his discharge, he requested that new lyrics be written especially for him, a job that was undertaken by the songwriting duo of Aaron Schroeder and Wally Gold, with a demo by David Hill.
 The rewritten version was entitled "It's Now or Never" and was a worldwide hit for Presley.
 When performing it in concert in the mid-1970s, Elvis would explain the origin of "It's Now Or Never" and have singer Sherrill Nielsen perform a few lines of the original Neapolitan version before commencing with his version.

 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).
 Actor John Schneider also had a hit with it in 1981.
 It was on the Billboard Pop charts at number 14 and the Country charts at number 4.